AlbinHall/MusicQuiz/README.md

 ## bugs
 - problem with that the function that was making the buttons go green or red depending on correct or wrong answer not disapering when a new question is displayed
+- score not working correctly
+- sends user away from site when submiting username

 ## solved bug / not solved bug
 - I spend a lot of time trying to figure out the right syntax but gave up because I could not justify the time
+- fixed username problem by changing the the method and action of the form in html

 ## Deployment
 The site was deployd through Github pages